Hydration & Dachshunds: Why Water Intake Matters

 Mild dehydration can often be reversed at home with increased water access and rest — but if left unchecked, it can escalate to heat exhaustion, urinary tract infections, or worse.

 If your dachshund is showing two or more of the above signs — especially during hot weather, illness, or travel — get in touch with your vet.
-It’s not worth guessing.
+If you notice signs of severe dehydration or heatstroke, contact your vet immediately.
+It’s not worth guessing, and broader dachshund health and nutrition foundations can also help you spot problems earlier.

 How to Encourage Your Dachshund to Drink More Water